-Like most communities in New Hampshire, Newbury has been experiencing a steady increase in population that stretches back some forty years.
-Newbury's rate of increase, however, has been faster than both the State as a whole, and many of the communities neighboring Newbury.
+Like most communities in New Hampshire, Newbury (Map II-1) has been experiencing a steady increase in population that stretches back some forty years.
+Newbury's rate of increase, however, has been faster than both the State as a whole, as well as many of the communities neighboring Newbury.

 Newbury nearly doubled in population from 1980 to 2000, growing from 961 residents to 1702.
-By 2003 it was estimated to have a resident population of 1828.
+In addition, by 2000 the summer population swelled to an estimated 4,000.
+By 2003 the year-round resident population of Newbury was estimated to be 1828.
 Forecasts are that the community will continue to grow.
 Historic trends would indicate that in the next twenty years, Newbury is likely to double again, to a year round population of some 3500 people.
 Many of these new residents will likely be people who were formerly seasonal residents and visitors, as seasonal homes get converted to year round dwellings.